 Today’s food industry faces supply uncertainties, increased customer demands, and ongoing government regulation.
-Manufacturers, therefore, require sector-specific business systems which can quickly adapt to significant challenges.
+Food manufacturers, therefore, require sector-specific business systems that can quickly adapt to significant challenges.

 "Food and beverage producers need business systems and IT solutions that can handle rapid changes or disruptions in the value chain, as we've witnessed in recent years," says Per Christian Øen, Business Solution Director at Columbus.